INTERVIEW AND PICTURES BY MARKO SYRJALA

 This time you don’t have an actual new studio album to promote, but you’re soon going to release the re-recorded version of THE CRIMSON IDOL, which is one of your most significant records to date.
 Also, the long-awaited movie based on the album will finally see the light of the day.
 Would you tell more about those upcoming releases and the reasons behind the decision to re-record the old album?

-Originally this album was supposed to get released at the same time when the current tour started, but now it won’t be out before February.
+Originally this album was supposed to get released at the same time as the current tour started, but now it won’t be out before February.
 What’s the reason for this delay?

-Blackie Lawless: Manufacturing problems for the Blu-ray because everything was supposed to be done on the 25th of September.
+Blackie Lawless: Manufacturing problems for the Blu-ray because everything was supposed to be done on September 25.
 They had a problem with the Blu-ray.
 So, it had to be pushed back, which nobody is happy about it.
 But it’s not going to matter much, though, because we’re going to tour this record for a year.
 So, it’s okay.

 MORE ABOUT THE ALBUM AND THE RECORDING PROCESS